Logo

 Carlos Alcaraz defeated Marcos Giron to reach the semifinals, where he lost to Mikael Ymer.

-At the US Open, Carlos Alcaraz defeated world No 3 Stefanos Tsitsipas in a fifth-set tiebreak to reach the fourth round in the biggest win of his career.
+At the US Open, Carlos Alcaraz defeated world No 3 Stefanos Tsitsipas in a fifth-set tiebreak to reach the fourth round in the biggest win of his career at that time.

-At 18 years of age, Carlos Alcaraz became the youngest man in a Grand Slam fourth round since 17-year-old Andrei Medvedev at the 1992 French Open, and the youngest man in the US Open fourth round since 17-year-old Michael Chang and 18-year-old Pete Sampras in 1989.
+At 18 years of age, Carlos Alcaraz became the youngest man in a major fourth round since 17-year-old Andrei Medvedev at the 1992 French Open, and the youngest man in the US Open fourth round since 17-year-old Michael Chang and 18-year-old Pete Sampras in 1989.

 Carlos Alcaraz then reached the quarterfinals by defeating qualifier Peter Gojowczyk.